 - Food vendors to have both blanket and fire extinguisher in visible easy to grab location

-- extension leads, and power adapters are piggy backed on to each other as this can lower voltage in supplying power
+- Extension leads, and power adapters are not to be piggy backed on to each other as this can lower voltage in supplying power

 - Powered sites are limited, and power outlets may only be used with the permission TMM Co-Ordinator.

 - Stallholders must ensure that all electrical equipment and leads be tagged in compliance with relevant workplaces regulations.